Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Weighted Over-the-Air Federated Learning

 which is a convex problem.
 Here, the term \( \boldsymbol{\alpha}_t^\top \mathbf{b}_\text{s} \) in~\eqref{Iterm} is neglected in comparison to \( \boldsymbol{\alpha}_t^\top \mathrm{diag}\{\mathbf{b}_\text{s}\} \boldsymbol{\alpha}_t \) for several reasons.
 First, this simplification improves tractability.
 Second, both terms attain their minimum when \( \boldsymbol{\alpha} = \mathbf{b}_\text{w} \), meaning that minimizing the quadratic form \( \boldsymbol{\alpha}^\top \mathrm{diag}\{\mathbf{b}_\text{s}\} \boldsymbol{\alpha} \) inherently suppresses the linear term \( \boldsymbol{\alpha}^\top \mathbf{b}_\text{s} \).
 Moreover, the quadratic term aligns with the widespread use of \( \ell_2 \)-norm-based objectives in optimization, offering smoother behavior compared to the \( \ell_1 \)-norm.

-\textbf{Limitations:} \begin{itemize} \item In the single-antenna setting, it employs quadrant phase compensation, which requires intermediate synchronization as in the partial-phase-aware blind scheme. \item The potential risk of aggregation bias and fairness degradation increases as the norm of the selected weight vector deviates from that of the equal-weight case. \item When aggregation weights are strictly dictated by the learning process---as in applications with high heterogeneity---such an approach may fail due to the lack of flexibility needed for effective adaptation. \end{itemize}
+\textbf{Limitations:} \begin{itemize} \item {In the single-antenna setting, it requires intermediate synchronization; otherwise, the effective channel signs and the optimized aggregation weights in~\eqref{weightderror} may no longer match the actual received superposition.} \item The potential risk of aggregation bias and fairness degradation increases as the norm of the selected weight vector deviates from that of the equal-weight case. \item When aggregation weights are strictly dictated by the learning process, especially under high heterogeneity, such an approach may fail due to the lack of flexibility needed for effective adaptation. \end{itemize}